The Chinese Revolution of 1949 (Part-1)

 More territory was lost to Japan as a result of the Japanese victory in the Russo-Japanese War (1904-5), and China was clearly in a sorry state.

-In the early years of the twentieth century thousands of young Chinese travelled abroad and were educated there.
+In the early years of the twentieth century thousands of young Chinese traveled abroad and were educated there.
 They returned with radical, revolutionary ideas of overthrowing the Manchu dynasty and westernizing China.
-Some revolutionaries, like Dr Sun Yat-sen, wanted a democratic state modelled on the USA.
+Some revolutionaries, like Dr Sun Yat-sen, wanted a democratic state modeled on the USA.